vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Da seine Betrachtungen dumpf und verworren waren, so ist es schwer, sie zu pr¨a zisiereṇHaubts¨achlich schien ihm, daß die Ehre bedeutende Vorteile fur sich habe, ¨ aber die Schande nicht minder, ja daß die Vorteile der letzteren geradezu grenzenlo ser Art seieṇUnd indem er sich probeweise in Herrn Albins Zustand versetzte und sich vergegenw¨artigte, wie es sein musse, wenn man endg ¨ ultig des Druckes der Ehre ¨ ledig war und auf immer die bodenlosen Vorteile der Schande genoß, erschreckte den jungen Mann ein Gefuhl von w ¨ uster S ¨ ußigkeit, das sein Herz vor ¨ ubergehend ¨ zu noch hastigerem Gange erregte.
 14

 Kaun. ḍinya describes at length the supernatural powers that the aspirant at tains in the course of his ascetic training.
-However, the S¯utras that form the introduction to his treatment of dishonour run: ‘He gives his bad karma to them and from them he takes their good karma.’
+However, the Sūtras that form the introduction to his treatment of dishonour run: ‘He gives his bad karma to them and from them he takes their good karma.’
 (PS 3.8–9).
 The provocations that apparently heap shame upon the practioner induce a transfer of merit: the provoked bourgeois, who is tricked into mistaking the ascetic for a madman, looses good karma due to his mistake, which karma is booked at the karma credit side of the Pāśupata: a sort of credit swap avant la lettre.
 This highly individualistic motive, or should we say immoral, selfish ideology, although still well recognizable in its present-day forms, makes the gospel of Kaun. ḍinya stand out amongst its sort.

 The question arises whether this second stage of the Pāśupata praxis is also to be seen in the perspective of the imitatio dei, which so clearly informed the first one.
 I think this is possible, although the antinomian praxis evidently had a long history outside the Pāśupata movement.
 But antinomian behaviour suited certain aspects of Siva very well.
 From Vedic times Rudra- ´ Siva has been seen as ´ an outsider, a dangerous god that should be kept at a distance.
 To propitiate him he was given the name ‘the auspicious one’ (i.e. śiva).
 His provocative and nonconformist conduct is well expressed in one of the paradigmatic Saiva ´ myths: ‘Siva in the Pine Forest’ (Devadāruvana).
 This myth differs significantly ´ in various sources, but I present here the epitome given by O’Flaherty: 15